 If you’re investing in a bespoke kitchen your costs will, of course, be higher.

-‘How much to spend on a new kitchen will be down to personal circumstances,’ says George Forsyth of Drew Forsyth & Co.
-‘As a guide, it’s usually 5 to 10 per cent of the value of your home.’
+'How much to spend on a new kitchen will be down to personal circumstances,' says George Forsyth of Drew Forsyth & Co (opens in new tab).
+'As a guide, new kitchen costs are usually 5 to 10 per cent of the value of your home.'

-For a £30,000 kitchen, the budget would break down as follows, he explains:
+For a £30,000 kitchen, for example, the budget would break down as follows, he explains:

 Furniture £9,000 to £11,000 (30 to 35 per cent)